Contribution from “the left” to the strategic liquidation of the Basque national policy of liberation from imperialism: the social-imperialism (VI)

 “The proletariat of the oppressor nations must not confine themselves to general, stereotyped phrases against annexation and in favour of the equality of nations in general, such as any pacifist burgueois will repeat.
 The proletariat cannot remain silent on the question of the frontiers of a State founded on national oppression; a question so ‘unpleasant’ for the imperialist bourgeoisie.
 The proletariat must struggle against the enforced retention of oppressed nations within the bounds of the given State, which means that they must fight for the right of self-determination.
 The proletariat must demand freedom of political separation for the colonies and nations oppressed by ‘their own’ nation.
 Otherwise, the internationalism of the proletariat would be nothing but empty words, neither confidence nor class solidarity would be possible between the workers of the oppressed and the oppressor nations; and the hypocrisy of the reformists and Kautskyites, who defend self-determination but remain silent about the nations oppressed by ‘their own’ nation and kept in ‘their own’ State by force, would remain unexposed.”
 (V. Lenin; The Socialist Revolution and the Right of Nations to Self-Determination; 1916.)

-The military rebellion and war of 1936-39 in Spain and its Colonies had given to the Spanish imperialism and fascism the total political power that “should” allow it to liquidate, once and for all, the problem of the subjugated Peoples; and the subsequent intra-totalitarian “transition” to the Second Francoism, once the Dictator General Franco had died in his bed, was in Spain the result of the submission and disappearance of the old republican opposition to fascism.
+The military rebellion and war of 1936-39 in Spain and its Colonies had given to the Spanish imperialism and fascism the total political power that “should” allow it to liquidate, once and for all, the problem of the subjugated Peoples; and the subsequent intra-totalitarian “transition” to the Second Francoism, after the death of the Dictator General Franco in his own bed, was in Spain an inevitable consequence of the submission and disappearance of the old republican opposition to fascism.
 However, after that Spanish national reconciliation and the real and official abolition of the internal class struggle (an abolition accepted by the Spanish “socialists and communists”), there still remained active the international class struggle, that is: the opposition between the Spanish imperialistic Nationalism, on the one side, and the Movement for the Liberation of the Peoples that the former kept subjugated, on the other; as well as the contradiction between the imperialistic and fascist positive “right”, and the democratic and international right of all Peoples’ self-determination.

 In short, as from that civil and international war, the Spanish imperialistic Nationalism in its wholeness did for twenty years affirm and wait that, once the National Resistance of the Basque People had been reduced within the limits of the family by means of fascist Terror, the most absolute clandestinity or the exile, the independentist whims were already a thing of the past.
 However, from the late fifties, the purported success of the war and the dictatorship in liquidating the “Basque problem” began to inspire some doubts.